krishjainx/examples/README.md

 # Bacalhau Code Examples

-This is a collection of worked code examples that use Bacalhau.
+This is a collection of examples that use Bacalhau.
 For ease of access, they are rendered in the docs at https://docs.bacalhau.org/examples/

 * [Bacalhau Core Repository](https://github.com/filecoin-project/bacalhau)